inaimathi/cl-notebook/README.md

 ######## Back-end
 - Exports for projects, not just .lisp files (and the .lisp files should do something intelligent about the `package` forms).
 	- Look into [compression options](http://www.cliki.net/compression) for the project part (it'll have to be handled as multiple files)
 - Really REALLY need tags.
 Named checkpoints that you can jump to in book history.
-Implemented as part of `:fact-base`, now we need to add the proper interface here
+Implemented as part of `:fact-base`, now we need to add the proper interface here (this includes a thing for adding checkpoints, and an addition to the history slider to let it specifically jump to tagged points)
 - Let user configure where to check for a `quicklisp` folder (by default, check `~/quicklisp`, `~/.cl-notebook/quicklisp` and `quicklisp` in CWD)
 - Leave notebooks on disk; just figure out their names and load them on demand when opened.
 You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 	- Eval all code and markup cells when opening a notebook